apify/actor-scraper/cheerio-scraper/README.md

 ## Proxy configuration

-The **Proxy configuration** (`proxyConfiguration`) option enables you to set proxies that will be used by the scraper in order to prevent its detection by target websites.
+The **Proxy configuration** (`proxyConfiguration`) option enables you to set proxies that will be used by the scraper in order to prevent its detection by target web pages.
 You can use both the [Apify Proxy](https://apify.com/proxy) and custom HTTP or SOCKS5 proxy servers.

 The following table lists the available options of the proxy configuration setting: